Romania

 4. Travel

-In country allowed online casinos and online betting.
+In the country authorized online casinos and online betting.

 Chronology of the formation of the legal gambling industry

-• iGaming in Romania began to develop in the early 2000s.
+• iGaming in Romania started to develop in the early 2000s.

 • In 2010, the country introduced a comprehensive regulatory framework, defining the legal status of the industry

-• Three years later, the industry regulator, the National Gambling Authority (ONJN), subordinate to the Romanian Ministry of Finance, appeared
+• Three years later, the industry's regulatory body, the National Office for Gambling (ONJN), subordinate to the Romanian Ministry of Finance, came into being

-• In 2015, a new online gambling law was introduced, which improved the licensing application process by strengthening player protection and operating principles
+• In 2015, a new online gambling law was introduced that improved the license application process, strengthening player protection and operational principles

-Requirements for operators to obtain a license for a period of 10 years
+Requirements for operators to obtain a 10-year license

-3. The annual license fee for online casino operators and sports betting is $500 thousand
+3. The annual license fee for online casino and sports betting operators is $500k

-4. The tax on GGR is 23% and must be at least $136 thousand per year
+4. The tax on GGR is 23% and should be at least $136k per year

-5. Operators are required to pay an annual fee for responsible play in the amount of $5.7 thousand
+5. Operators are required to pay an annual responsible gaming fee of $5.7k

-8. The minimum share capital requirements depend on the type of games the company offers
+8. The minimum authorized capital requirements depend on the type of games the company offers

 1. Users over 18 years of age are allowed to gamble

-2. Each player has the right to set restrictions on daily, weekly and monthly deposits, and also be able to repay the debt in the same way as the account was originally replenished
+2. Each player has the right to set daily, weekly and monthly deposit limits, as well as have the option to repay in the same way the account was originally funded

-3. Users have the right to delete their account for a day, for a certain time or forever.
-When you delete an account forever, the player will not be able to create a new one in the next six months
+3. Users have the right to delete their account for a day, for a certain period of time or permanently.
+When deleting an account permanently, the player will not be able to create a new one for the next six months

-Restrictions for gambling and betting advertising of legal operators
+Restrictions on gambling and betting advertising by legal operators

-1. Advertising for gambling on television is allowed from 11 pm to 6 am and during live sports broadcasts
+1. Gambling advertising on television is allowed between 11pm and 6am and during live sports broadcasts

-2. Outdoor gambling advertising with an area of less than 35 sq. m is allowed
+2. Outdoor gambling advertising with an area of less than 35 square meters is allowed

-3. Sending gambling advertisements without the prior consent of users and aimed at an unlimited number of recipients is prohibited
+3. Sending gambling advertisements without prior consent of users and directed to an unlimited number of recipients is prohibited

-4. Bonuses can only be provided on the official website of the operator or its partners, as well as in electronic messages to players with active accounts on the online platform, provided that the client has agreed to receive them
+4. Bonuses can be provided only on the official website of the operator or its partners, as well as in emails to players with active accounts on the online platform, provided that the client has agreed to receive them

-In addition, companies must pay a fee for promoting online casinos and/or sports betting in the amount of 5% of the amount of advertising contracts.
-This tax does not apply to agreements entered into by operators with sports organizations or federations that provide for advertising in stadiums or gyms.
+In addition, companies must pay a levy for the promotion of online casinos and/or sports betting in the amount of 5% of the amount of advertising contracts.
+This tax does not apply to agreements concluded by operators with sports organizations or federations and providing for advertising in stadiums or sports halls.

 Recent developments in the gambling industry

-In February 2025, the country's Court of Auditors accused the National Gaming Authority of failing to comply with the duties of monitoring and controlling the activities of operators since its establishment in 2013.
+In February 2025, the country's Court of Auditors accused the National Gambling Authority of failing to fulfill its duties to monitor and control the activities of operators since its establishment in 2013.

-It was revealed that the government agency did not have access to the licensees' servers, which allowed companies to understate earnings in reports and reduce the tax burden.
-According to the Accounts Chamber, between 2019 and 2023, the amount of undeclared license fees amounted to almost $1 billion.
+It was revealed that the state body did not have access to the servers of licensees, which allowed companies to understate earnings in reports and reduce the tax burden.
+According to the Accounts Chamber, in the period from 2019 to 2023, the amount of undeclared license fees amounted to almost $1 billion.

-Also in March of this year, Romanian authorities introduced a bill prohibiting players from spending more than 10% of gambling proceeds received in previous months.
+Also in March this year, Romanian authorities introduced a bill that would prohibit players from spending more than 10% of gambling revenues generated in previous months.

-Banks and financial institutions with individual accounts will be responsible for setting spending limits and may receive a fine of up to 1% of turnover if potentially new rules are violated.
+Banks and financial institutions where users have individual accounts will be responsible for setting spending limits and could be fined up to 1% of turnover if they breach the potentially new rules.

-In turn, gambling operators are required to report players' expenses in real time so that they cannot beat the system by switching between online platforms.
+In turn, gambling operators are required to report players' spending in real time so that they cannot beat the system by switching between online platforms.

 According to the regulator, there are 1,489 unlicensed sites on the blacklist.

-It is known that the average age of problem players among young people is about 17 years.
+It is known that the average age of problem players among youngsters is around 17 years old.

-85.2% young people sought to return to the game to recover lost money, while 20.4% thought about suicide due to gambling problems.
+85.2% youth sought to return to gambling to recover lost money, while 20.4% contemplated suicide due to gambling-related problems.

 Top 10 popular iGaming brands: